Crispy Vegan Roast Potatoes

 - Drain and rinse the potatoes, and shake them energetically in the strainer to fluff up the outside, so that it almost resembles mashed potatoes.

 - Transfer the potatoes to a large mixing bowl and add the olive oil, cornstarch, dried thyme and dried rosemary.
-You can also add other spices of your choice, depending on the flavour you're after.
-For instance, cumin and paprika work very well.
-Just make sure not to reason with salt before roasting, because this will make the potatoes soggy.

 - Transfer the seasoned potatoes to a baking tray lined with a sheet of parchment paper.
 Make sure not to overcrowd the tray, leaving plenty of space between the potatoes.
 Roast them in the preheated oven for 25 minutes.